pallets-eco/wtforms/docs/specific_problems.rst

 ----------------

 In your template, you will often find yourself faced with the repetitive task of rendering errors for a form field.
-Here's a Jinja2_ macro that may save you time:
+Here's a `Jinja`_ macro that may save you time:

 .. code-block:: html+jinja